 It is a pity but Consuta is having to be kept outside, we are hoping for some good news by mid January about alternative covered accommodation possibilities at the park.
 This delay unfortunately means that we have already lost five months from the planned refurbishment programme timetable, so it is unlikely that Consuta will be operational in 2018.
 There will however be plenty of opportunities to come along (in warmer weather) to help with or see all the interesting work that is being done.

 Photos of Consuta's bilges

 The two photos above show:- on the left the space below the boiler after being cleaned.
 The photo on the right provides a stark contrast between the before and after cleaning work using a wetvac.

-The area under the engine has to be done so we will need to lift the engine out for this part.
-All this oily mess was due to two holes in the silencer which allowed that oily water waste from the exhaust to end up in the bilges instead of the ashpan where it would have been burnt off.
-The bilge paint however after cleaning look in remarkably good condition.
+The area under the engine still has to be cleaned so we will need the engine lifted out for this part.
+All the oily mess was due to two holes in the silencer which allowed that oily water waste from the exhaust to end up in the bilges instead of the ashpan where it would have been burnt off.
+The bilge paint however after the cleaning looks in remarkably good condition.

 The Project Exhibition Unit

 The photo on the right shows the project unit closed up for the winter, the large photo of Consuta is on the lift up lid section, looks good doesn't it?